Czech s.r.o. (LLC)

-Formation of limited liability company (s.r.o.) in Czech Republic
+Formation of a Limited Liability Company (s.r.o.) in the Czech Republic

 FACTS & INFO

-Legal forms of companies are regulated in particular by the Czech Commercial Code.
+Legal forms of companies are regulated primarily by the Czech Commercial Code.
 Under Czech law it is possible to set up six different forms of business companies, i.e. a general partnership, limited partnership, limited liability company, joint-stock company, European Company, and European Economic Interest Grouping.
-Establishment of companies in Czech Republic is governed by the Civil Code (Act No. 89/2012) and the Act on Business Corporations (Act No. 90/2012).
+The establishment of companies in the Czech Republic is governed by the Civil Code (Act No. 89/2012) and the Act on Business Corporations (Act No. 90/2012).